dais-ita/CAVPolicy/asg_hypothesis_space.md

 # Answer Set Grammar Hypothesis Space

-The following is the complete Answer Set Grammar (ASG) hypothesis space from the publication "An Answer Set Grammar-based Generative Policy Model for Connected and Autonomous Vehicles".
+The following is the complete Answer Set Grammar (ASG) hypothesis space of the learning task in Example 2 of the publication "An Answer Set Grammar-based Generative Policy Model for Connected and Autonomous Vehicles".

 ```
 1:[1] ~ driving_loa(0).